louridas/invoices/README.md

 * address: the client address
 * taxnumber: the client taxnumber
 * description: the description of the work performed
-* value: the value of the work performed
+* value: the value of the work performed; this is the only number that needs to be entered, as the tax, the VAT, as well the string representation of the number are produced automatically

 A sample `invoice.xml` is included in the repo, as is an [example output](https://github.com/louridas/invoices/blob/master/invoice_1.pdf).